rks101/egnet/README.md

 ```
 The above ip options are available on modern switching and routing hardware supporting Software Defined Networking (SDN).

-**WHOIS lookup**  At times, it may be interesting to look up whose ip address it is - while analyzing server logs or email yml files for a possible spammer, etc. You can use [WHOIS Look up](https://www.whatismyip.com/ip-whois-lookup/)
+**WHOIS lookup**  At times, it may be interesting to look up whose ip address it is - while analyzing server logs or email yml files for a possible spammer, etc. You can use [WHOIS Look up](https://www.whatismyip.com/ip-whois-lookup/) or [Arin](https://www.arin.net/).
+[IPv4 blocks cleared](https://www.arin.net/resources/guide/ipv4/blocks_cleared/) can be seen on Arin.

 ----